greyblake/nutype/README.md

 * Refactor numbers and split into groups: integer and float.
 * Support derive for integers
 * Support derive for floats
+* Support derive of Into trait for String